White Violet Center for Eco-Justice

 White Violet Center for Eco-Justice is a non-profit eco-justice education center focusing on organic agriculture, spiritual ecology and social advocacy.
 Founded in 1996 by Sister of Providence Ann Sullivan, the center is a ministry of the Sisters of Providence of Saint Mary-of-the-Woods, Indiana.
-The center grew out of the Roman Catholic women religious congregation's commitment to eco-spirituality and sustainability.
+The center grew out of the Roman Catholic women's religious congregation's commitment to eco-spirituality and sustainability.

 The center maintains a herd of alpacas, 343 acre of state-certified organic farmland, bees, a berry patch, a farmers' market, classified forest and orchards.
 White Violet Center hosts field trips, workshops and film series to educate both children and adults.
 The center has hosted a variety of speakers including cosmologist Brian Swimme, beekeeper Günther Hauk, author Judy Cannato and essayist Scott Russel Sanders.

 White Violet Center is considered an "engaged project" by the Yale Forum on Religion and Ecology.
 It is also featured in Sarah McFarland Taylor's 2007 book Green Sisters: A Spiritual Ecology.